 I’m willing to bet that to most of you today, “Johnny was graduated from high school” sounds odd and maybe even wrong.
 We say “Johnny graduated FROM high school.”

-I know many of you are cringing, but remember that 80 plus years ago a lot of people cringed when others dropped the “was” and just said what we consider normal: “graduated from high school.”
+I know many of you are cringing.
+I am too.
+I hate the way it sounds, but you have to remember that 50 to 70 years ago a lot of people cringed when others dropped the “was” and just said what we consider normal: “graduated from high school.”
 They thought that sounded terrible and careful writers should stick with “Johnny WAS graduated from high school.”

-One thing I love about Bryan Garner’s book Garner’s Modern English Usage is that it addresses language change with a language-change index that assigns a number to how acceptable a new usage is.
-Something at stage 5, such as the phrase “graduated from high school” is completely acceptable, whereas something at stage 1 is rejected--it’s out-and-out wrong.
-Garner places “graduated high school” at stage 3, right in the middle.
-You’ll hear it a lot, even among professional writers and educated people, but he says careful writers won’t use it.
+One thing I love about Bryan Garner’s book Garner’s Modern American Usage is that it addresses language change, and the newest edition has a language-change index that assigns a number to how acceptable a new usage is.
+Something at stage 5, such as the phrase “graduated from high school” is completely acceptable, whereas something at stage 1 is rejected–it’s out-and-out wrong.
+Garner places the newish usage “graduated high school” at stage 3, right in the middle.
+You’ll hear it a lot, even among professional writers and educated people, but careful writers won’t use it.